jackt3/osipi_asl/README.md

 There are only a couple of steps needed to run the docker image:

 * Install Docker: https://docs.docker.com/engine/installation/
-* Get the latest version of the pipeline:
+* Get the latest version of the docker image:
 > docker pull jacktoner/osipi:latest

 You now have a docker image containing our 2 processing pipelines!